German P.

 Fortis

-• There was little insight into the bank-wide scope (Retail, Private, Business Banking, Legal, IT, Facilities) of the Fortis rebranding at the board level.
-German was asked to bring more transparency to program planning.
+• There was only limited insight into the bank-wide scope (retail, private, business banking, legal, IT and facilities) of the Fortis rebranding at the board level.
+German was asked to bring more insight and transparency to the program planning.

-• German took on QA and requirements management.
-He built an MS Project interface with PowerPoint, Visio, and VBA to visualize planning.
-He led weekly progress meetings with program managers.
-One of his creative hobbies came in handy: he shot a rebranding promo film.
-German’s efforts helped control scope, quality, and governance of the rebranding program.
+• German also took on quality assurance and requirements management.
+To visualize the planning he created an MS Project interface with PowerPoint, Visio and VBA.
+He also led the weekly progress meetings with the program managers.
+In addition, one of German's creative hobbies came in handy: he shot a rebranding promo film.
+German's efforts helped control the scope, quality and governance of the rebranding program.

 4 months